Man sentenced to 14 years in prison for raping child

-The Blantyre First Grade Magistrate’s Court on Wednesday sentenced a 32-year-old man to 14 years imprisonment with hard labour for raping a child.
+The Blantyre First Grade Magistrate’s Court on Wednesday sentenced a 32-year-old man to 14 years imprisonment with hard labour for raping a nine-year-old child.

 Ndirande Police Station Public Relations Officer Sergeant Kelvin Nyirenda identified the man as Alex Chemale and he was convicted of the offence of Defilement which is contrary to section 138 (1) of the penal code.